andrew-johnson-4/lsts-tutorial/src/validity/kinds.md

 If you want to work within a Kind and only within that Kind then you should use Kind Projection.
 A compound Type *x: Real + Second* can be narrowed into a Unit with double colon syntax:
 *x :: Unit*.
-This will leave us with only the type Second, stripping the variable of its other associated Types.
+This will leave the term with only the type Second, stripping the variable of its other associated Types.